monaya37/Forum-Discussions-Categorization/README.md

 ## Thank You

 We have put a lot of effort into this project, and this [report](https://github.com/monaya37/Forums/blob/5ea3419166a2de0a95cac1a3ea56fc4c2abe269e/Neural%20Networks%20Project%20Documentation.pdf) summarizes the details of the work we have done.
 We would like to sincerely thank **TA Yomna Ahmed** for her support throughout this course.
-I reached out to her with countless questions, and she was always there to help us.
+We reached out to her with countless questions, and she was always there to help us.